dgp3sy/Baseball-Game/README.md

 ![This is a sample of the gameplay](https://github.com/dgp3sy/Baseball-Game/blob/master/sample_run_screenshot.PNG)

 ## Liscense
-This project is open source.
-Feel free to use, reuse, adapt, and modify the code.
-I use a wrapper for pygame method, in which the author asks the following: "This code is the original work of Luther Tychonievich, who releases it into the public domain.
-As a courtesy, Luther would appreciate it if you acknowledged him in any work that benefited from this code."
+This project is under the GNU General Public Lisense.
+Any work deriving from this project must be open source and fall under the same liscense.

 ## Acknowlegements
 * Luther Tychonievich, University of Virginia